The Answer: To Ease Their Way

 year he would spend half his time in the States and the other half in the Holy Land studying scriptures in the original languages.
 One lesson

-I gained from his course is that institutions, especially large ones, will do almost anything to maintain the status quo and hide or kill any thinking that
+I gained from his course is that institutions, especially large ones, will do almost anything to maintain the status quo and stifle or censor any thinking that

 would undermine their authority.
 This, he found, was the dominant theme of many of the apocrypha and the reason the Christian hierarchy had denounced them.